singlag/margerine/UI Customization/readme.txt

 3) reboot goggles
 4) execute sh script at /blackbox/osd_colour to change OSD colour

-you can use a android call "Bugjager" and saved command to execute without computer
+you can use a android app call "Bugjager" and saved command to execute without computer